 - Formulating goals, outcomes, and objectives

 - Preparing a project work plan and timeline

 - Editing for persuasive communications

-In order to achieve the certificate, you will need to complete a grant proposal within the eight weeks, following the course curriculum.
-Your instructor, Allison Shirk, has more than twenty years’ experience writing grants.
-She will guide you through this process step-by-step.
+In order to achieve the certificate, you will need to complete a grant proposal within eight weeks, following the course curriculum.
+Your instructor, Allison Shirk, has more than 20 years of experience writing grants.
+She will guide you through this process step by step.

-This online class meets weekly via Zoom for group discussion and uses course communication systems for written assignments and group discussion.
+Meet weekly via Zoom for discussions, and use course communication systems for written assignments and online group interaction.
 Students must create an account in the online course.
 Google Drive is utilized for peer review of writing assignments.

 - Properly outline goals for grants

-- Get skills in how to present your proposal
+- Utilize skills in how to present your proposal

 - Nonprofit founders, program managers, or employees who are responsible for securing funding

 - Fund development consultants who are interested in honing their skills